Mooring Lines Management Plan (Dry Bulk)

 - Port Hedland Marine Safety Bulletin

-AMSA local inspectors are expected to verify the local Port Hedland Port Authority and Pilbara Ports guidance and marine safety bulletins.
-Furthermore, BHP states in their circular that all vessels calling at the Terminal and their crew must comply with the mandatory BHP requirements from 17 May 2021.
+BHP states in their circular that all vessels calling at the Terminal and their crew must comply with the mandatory BHP requirements from 17 May 2021.
 Verification that the vessel and crew are compliant with the requirements will occur through the vessel vetting process, the Terminal Questionnaire and/or an inspection on board the vessel.
+Rightship requirements will be verified either during a Rightship inspection or via the Terminal Feedback Channel.
+Port Hedland Port Authority and Pilbara Ports guidance and marine safety bulletins are expected to be verified by local inspectors.

 SQE Marine has developed more than for 750 plans in line with OCIMF MEG4 for Oil Tankers operated by more than 100 clients since 2018 with positive feedback through the vetting inspections that these ships have successfully passed so far.
 Furthermore we have already developed more than 110 plans for ships calling PH as the initial deadline set by the latest BHP Circular was set on 17 May 2021.